NeuroJSON/jdata/JData_specification.md

 over the JSON/UBJSON data storage syntax to map various types of complex data structures.
 Such semantic layer includes

-- a list of reserved "name" fields, or keywords, that define the containers of various data types that are commonly used in research,
+- a list of dedicated "name" fields, or keywords, that define the containers of various data types that are commonly used in research,
-- a list of reserved "name" fields and formats to facilitate the grouping and organization of hierarchical data,
+- a list of dedicated "name" fields and formats to facilitate the grouping and organization of hierarchical data,
 - a list of format properties for the associated "value" field to store the specific metadata of the data points, and, in addition,
 - a set of conversion rules between the text and binary forms.

-In the following sections, we will define the basic JData grammar, data models, followed by the keywords for data grouping and various data types, including scalars, 1,2,3 and N-dimensional arrays, sparse and complex arrays, structures, hashes/associative arrays, trees and graphs.
+In the following sections, we will define the basic JData grammar, data models, followed by the keywords for data grouping and various data types, including scalars, N-dimensional arrays, sparse and complex arrays, structures, tables, hashes/associative arrays, trees and graphs.
 The expressions of these data structures in both text and binary forms are specified and exemplified, and their conversion rules are defined.